ParallelHierarchies/ParallelHierarchies/README.md

 # Parallel Hierarchies
-Implementation for **Parallel Hierarchies**, an interactive information visualization for hierarchical data in multi-dimensional, categorical datasets.
+Implementation for **Parallel Hierarchies**, a visualization for cross-tabulating hierarchical aggregates.

 [Visit our project page for further information including a live demo](https://parallelhierarchies.github.io/)